spacekookie/kicad-workshop/README.md

 ## Examples

-There are two examples in this repository: **symwaf** (Github name generator strikes again) `simple` and `complete`.
-Note that you should not attempt to build the simple version!
+There are two examples in this repository: **symwaf** `simple` and `complete`.
+Note that you should not attempt to manufacture the simple version!
 It's missing a few core components that make it programmable.
 It's only meant as an example.
 The `complete` variant can also be programmed.

 **Simple Project**